zshi719/2025-Data-24100/lesson_plan/week_4.md

 # Week #4 Lesson Plan

 ## Overview

-## Overview
-- Monday night the first part of the project is required to be turned in.
+- Monday night the next part of the project is required to be turned in.
 - Thursday there will be a quiz.
 Quizzes are cumulative and cover the material up-to and including the previous week (Week 3).

 ## Resources